mrtnbroder/universal-react-webpack-boilerplate/README.md

 ### Production Build

-Compile build files with
+Build the production version with

 ```shell
 $ npm run build
 ```

-Then run production server with
+Then run the production server with

 ```shell
 $ npm start